GR-Halevy/Gazebo-Ros2-Demo/README.md

 ```
 ---
 ## 2. Code dependencies
-Rest of the code depencies are incorporated in other installs, e.g. numpy
+These two need to be installed manually, the rest of the code depencies are incorporated in other installs.
+I believe it only used numpy as additional dependency.

 ```bash
 sudo apt install ros-jazzy-slam-toolbox pip install transforms3d